peter-herman/GE-Gravity/Presentations/Programming-Meetings/Week-1/Source.md

   - _This definition is overly broad, but sufficient for this section.
 We'll revisit this definition in another presentation._
 - Assume that there is a class named `Example` and _instances_ of the class are objects of _type_ `Example`.
 ---
-# Programming with Data: Classes in C#
+# Programming with Data: Classes in CSharp
 ```c#
 /// <summary>
 /// Represents an example.